 If you have more than three non-ADSL devices, you are more likely to suffer performance problems and dropouts - in this case we recommend a Central Splitter.
 This removes all device-count limits, and removes the need for in-line filters at all.

-Sometimes there are devices on the line which require filters, but that you weren't aware of (alarm systems installed by previous owners, FOXTEL boxes installed without a filter, etc).
+Sometimes there are devices on the line that need filters, but that you're not aware of.
+These may include alarm systems installed by previous owners, or FOXTEL boxes installed without a filter.

-We recommend having a central splitter professionally installed - or simply having your wiring checked by a licensed cabler - to eliminate this issue and prevent future wiring faults.
+To eliminate this issue, we recommend having a central splitter professionally installed.
+Or simply have your wiring checked by a licensed cabler to avoid problems and prevent future wiring faults.

 If you're unable to install a central splitter or have your wiring professionally checked, make sure your in-line filters are good quality and rated for ADSL2+.

-Many older filters do not work with ADSL2+ - having been created before ADSL2+'s adoption - and their presence may cause performance and stability problems.
+Many older filters do not work with ADSL2+ - having been created before ADSL2+'s adoption.
+These older filters may cause performance and stability problems.
 Likewise, cheap filters may cause problems with performance or stability.

 If you're not sure, either replace the filters, or perform an isolation test (see below) to compare the difference.

 An isolation test is used to check for interference from faulty splitters/filters, telephone devices, and cables.
 To perform an isolation test, unplug everything from your phone line, including:

 Once you have unplugged everything from your phone line, connect ONLY your ADSL modem - without a filter - and see if your problem continues.
 If the problem stops, then something you unplugged is the source of your reduced speed and/or dropouts.

 If you do see such an improvement, re-introduce devices one at a time to find the source of the problem.